d-w-moore/irods-dev-orientation/git-usage.md

 echo 'main(){}' >> mainfn.c
 ```
 (Oh wait, we want to eventually sync this repo with one by the same name on [GitHub](http://github.com) making it public!)
 Go to GitHub, create an account if you haven't already.
 Create a repo on GitHub, we'll assume the URL is something like:
   `http://github.com/<yourUserName>/myrepo`

-Among the steps below, the `commit` in particular demands we have a GitHub user name and e-mail set up.
-So set those up, either in this repo (in `./.git/config`) or using --global to put it in the config file for all repos you'll create on your machine (in `~/.gitconfig`):
+Among the steps to be taken to save our first work, git's `commit` subcommand in particular demands we have a GitHub user name and e-mail set up.
+So set those up, either local to this repo folder (in `./.git/config`) or using `--global` to effectively edit the config file for all repos you'll create on your machine (in `~/.gitconfig`):
 ```
 git config [--global] user.name <yourUserName>
 git config [--global] user.email <yourGitHubAssociatedEMAIL>
 ```
+With the above done in your repo, you can commit the first changes:
 ```
 git status # -> tell about unstaged changes git add .  # -> stage everything from '.' recursively